Rust

 The moral is obvious.
 You can’t trust code that you did not totally create yourself.

-Which is practically never the case.
+That is practically never the case.

 -

 Software freedom isn’t about licenses – it’s about power by Alyssa Rosenzweig argues that licensing is not enough to protect software and user freedom.
 The article seems even more relevant now than it was when it was written in 2021.
-The original post seems to be missing, so I’ve linked the copy in linuxreviews.org.
+The original post seems to be missing, so I’ve linked the copy on linuxreviews.org.

 -